The Ultimate Remote Team Holiday Gift Guide

 New Skills for the New Year

-- Our hearts reside in this space and we are offering 20% off our own Growplaceless Remote Career Development program with code "GIFT2020".
+- Our hearts reside in this space with our own Growplaceless Remote Career Development program.

 It takes a [virtual] village

 - A work-from-home virtual support community from Caveday.
 Multiple Workplaceless members are avid "cave dwellers" who feel their most productive when joining this community.
-You can purchase gift cards here and Caveday is offering a unique promotion for a 10% discount for orders over $50 with code “WORKPLACELESS”.
+You can purchase gift cards here.

 - We know many professionals currently working from home are simultaneously still parenting and supporting remote learning for their children.
 Consider gifting hours of a personal assistant from Task Bullet or My BTLR.
 (Note: we have not personally worked with these organizations.)